Free radicals and the power of antioxidants.

 What are antioxidants and why we need them?

 An antioxidant is a stable molecule that can donate an electron to a free radical at war against a cell.
-Think of antioxidant molecules as good soldiers that protect our cells from free radical damage.
+Think of antioxidant molecules as good soldiers that /cell-nourishment from free radical damage.
 Antioxidants delay or stop cell damage with their free radical scavenging property.

 Despite there being several enzyme systems within the body that scavenge these free radicals, Vitamin E and Vitamin C are the principal sources of antioxidants for the body.
 These powerful antioxidants help in reducing oxidative stress and provide you with several health benefits.